 Before the big day, ponder the possible cat perches in your house.
 The size and agility of the dog will determine whether that will be a chair, a table, a counter, or the top of the refrigerator!
 You may need to do a little rearranging to make sure it’s easy for the cat to reach and impossible for the dog to get to.
 Help the cat learn that this is her spot by putting a bed there and bringing her there often for treats and petting.
 (She can eventually learn that many tall spots will do the trick, but at first we want her to know about one for sure.)

 If it’s in your budget and you can get over the impact it has on your decor, get a giant kitty condo tree.
 It’ll have a carpet grip that a scared cat can count on when seeking a climb to safety.
 The most fun ones have landings at different heights, too, so that as your cat gains confidence she can choose to hang out just a bit closer to the dog.
+If you’re handy you might want to consider stylish cat climbing shelves which have the same utility, but may work better with your home’s decor.

 I bought a monstrosity from Chewy.com that I adore.
 (Goodbye, nice dining room.)
 It’s brought me peace of mind because Mr. Bojangles knows he can streak to his tall treehouse if some new foster dog decides to chase him.
 Bonus: We also feed him up there, which is a great way to keep the dogs out of the cat food.